-How do you know if your employees are in need of a Duvet Day?
+How do you know if your employees are in need of a duvet day?
 What is it in the first place?
-Should your organization be promoting them, or should you have a policy recognizing them at all?
+Should your organisation be promoting them, or should you have a policy recognising them at all?

 It’s not the same as a sick day for multiple reasons.
 Think of them more as an approved, (usually) paid, one-day holiday.
 They are also:

 Typically built into an employee’s remuneration package

 Are part and parcel with an annual holiday allowance

 Do not require advanced notice (though companies prefer it)

 Where does the term ‘duvet day’ come from?

 Duvet Days are a fairly new concept, originating in 1997 and coined by the UK company August One Communications.
 Over the years, the concept’s popularity has increased in the UK and is now spreading across the pond and gaining momentum in the United States, as well.

 Why do duvet days exist?